alan-eu/.github/profile/README.md

 ## Hi there 👋

 We are [Alan](https://about.alan.com).
-We're building the European personalised and accessible healthcare experience.
+We're building the European all-in-one health partner.

-If you are interested in what we do as engineers or data scientists, check out our [blog](https://medium.com/alan) and [twitter](https://twitter.com/alanengineering).
+To learn more about what we do as engineers or data scientists on our [blog](https://medium.com/alan) and [twitter](https://twitter.com/alanengineering).

+If that looks interesting to you, [we're hiring](https://jobs.lever.co/alan)!

 ---

 <img height="10"/>